The Spirit of Leadership Challenge

 Conduct further research into your chosen leader’s story online (and in books and other sources if you have access to them) and create a ‘Leadership Profile’ in note form to capture key facts and information in rough note form.

-Produce your story presentation according to the instructions on format given to you by your teacher.
+Produce your story presentation In your preferred format.
 Three questions to consider as part of your story presentation are:

 - In what ways is/was your leader successful, courageous and/ or compassionate?